ltchin/ltchin.github.io/content/faq/admissions.md

 ## How to Apply

-If you are a current UT student or prospective postdoc, please email me directly **with a resume** using the advice [HERE](/faq/emails#how-to-convey-your-interest-in-my-lab)
+If you are a current UT student or prospective postdoc, please email me directly **with a resume** using the advice [HERE](/faq/emails#how-to-convey-your-interest-in-my-lab).
+I also strongly recommend that you prepare a **project portfolio**.
+This can be a simple set of Google Slides / Powerpoint presentation where you have photos of the project, describe what the goal was and what your contribution was.
+[HERE](https://mitcommlab.mit.edu/meche/commkit/portfolio/) is some advice on what makes a good portfolio.

 If you are a prospective PhD student, please **apply directly to UT Austin before sending me an email**.
 You have two options for applications:
 * Apply to the [ECE department](https://www.ece.utexas.edu/academics/graduate/admissions), selecting DICE or bioECE as your academic track